 A credit check isn’t necessary for many background screenings, but any position that deals with finances should involve one.
 Keep in mind that a candidate’s poor credit might have resulted from other life events, such as divorce or death, and it might not impact their ability to do their job.
 However, if you plan to hire for a job that requires handling money, you want to stay wary of applicants who struggle with debts and loans.

 Refusing a Check

 In many situations, you can gain as much information from how someone handles their possible red flags as you can from what actually appears on their background check.
 If during the application or interview process, a candidate calmly and honestly answers any questions about their criminal, financial, or employment history, that might indicate they’re a qualified and dependable employee to hire.
-On the other hand, if someone lies about their past, or simply refuses the information on a background check, they may be hiding something worse than what you initially expect.
+On the other hand, if someone lies about their past or simply refuses the information on your custom background check, they may be hiding something worse than what you initially expected.
 You want trustworthy, reliable people working for you and your company, and someone who attempts to hide relevant parts of their background—even if they only lie about minor issues—is probably not a good fit for the job.

 References provide a great way to learn more about a potential employee’s character and work ethic, and speaking with former employers can easily confirm past experience.
 When calling past employers, you may also hear negative feedback about your candidate.
 It’s important to keep in mind that bad reviews can come from misunderstandings, personal issues, or other situations that the candidate can’t control.
 However, if the same negative opinions keep coming up, you should take that into account when determining how this potential employee will fit in this job and work environment.

-As with all things, you want to have as much information as possible, and consider any context or explanations you have for these red flags.
+As with all things, you want to have as much information as possible, and consider any context or explanations you have for these background check red flags.
 Knowing more about a candidate’s history—the good and the bad—will help you make a better, more informed decision when it comes to hiring the right person for the job.